zygoth/vertigo2/README.md

     * Overall setting & plot
     * In-game events * cutscenes

+* Story systems
+    * Dialogue system
+          *  Profile pictures for the person talking
+          *  Different fonts for each speaker to express their personality
+          *  Support pauses, bold/italics for flavor
+          *  Different text scroll noises for each character?
+    * Cutscenes
+          *  Dialogue system + events that display different art as a scene progresses
+    * Variable to keep track of story progress & change triggers in the "home" room

 * Level Editor
     * Define level file format (probably YAML)
     * Grid snapping & object placement